Faculty of

 In addition to new buildings, the existing building stock will also be explicitly addressed.
 A key goal is to preserve timber constructions in existing buildings, e.g. half-timbered houses or roof trusses, including the gray energy invested, and to make them usable for future generations.

-The research group currently includes the Laboratory of Timber Engineering and the field of Design and Climate-Friendly Construction.
+The research group currently includes the Laboratory of Timber Engineering, the Research Group on Materials from Renewable Resources in Construction at the Laboratory of Timber Engineering and the field of Design and Climate-Friendly Construction.